DSaunders/DSaunders.github.io/_posts/2015-03-04-efficient-string-manipulation-in-csharp.markdown

 	<li>The current <code>StringBuilder</code>'s buffer is cleared, ready to accept more strings</li>
 </ol>

 When ``.ToString()`` is called, and it is time to get the resulting string out of the ``StringBuilder``, it can just follow it's chain of linked ``StringBuilder`` objects until it has recreated the entire string.

-This means that one large ``StringBuilder`` is reduced to a linked list of smaller ``StringBuilder`` objects, cunningly avoiding one big object ending up on the *Large Object Heap*.
+This internal chaining of lots of smaller ``StringBuilder``s, rather than one large object, cunningly avoids the *Large Object Heap*.

 It is worth noting that if you are working with strings of this size, you might consider whether you can use a <a href="https://msdn.microsoft.com/en-us/library/system.io.stream(v=vs.110).aspx">stream</a> instead.